How to Overcome Your Fear of Blogging

 Real talk: Everyone feels some or most of these fears to an extent.

-Nobody just starts as blog without these doubts looming in the back of their minds.
-Doubting yourself is a much apart of being human as breathing and loving chocolate.
+Nobody just starts a blog without these doubts looming in the back of their minds.
+Doubting yourself is as much a part of being human as breathing and loving chocolate.

 It’s just not realistic to think that you will ever feel 100% ready.

 Remember that everyone starts at zero with a new blog and related social media accounts.
 Everyone has to build their blog and community from the ground up.